-Upon receipt of a report of student sexual misconduct, the Office of Student Integrity may issue a no-contact order between the parties involved in the case.
+Upon receipt of a report of student sexual misconduct from the Title IX Coordinator, the Office of Student Integrity may issue a mutual no-contact order between the parties involved in the case.
 The no-contact order prohibits communication between/among the parties, including but not limited to: contact by telephone, email, hand-written note, instant messaging, and text messaging, online postings/message boards, through a third person, or in person.
 This includes any email or message accounts that are affiliated with the parties' identities.
-If any party violates the nocontact order, the Office of Student Integrity may pursue additional disciplinary action.
+If any party violates the no-contact order, the Office of Student Integrity may pursue additional disciplinary action.